zekiyerdem/sql/02_activities/assignments/design_a_logical_model.md

 Bonus: Are there privacy implications to this, why or why not?

-## Question 3 Asnwer: Customer Address Table Architecture
+## Question 3 Answer: Customer Address Table Architecture

 ### Option 1: Overwriting Customer Address (Type 1)
 This approach updates the existing customer address directly, overwriting the previous information.
 The table structure looks like this: